d3f4ultt/PrincesOfPaypal/README.md

 "The fact is, I'm clearly a white hat but to make computer security move, I feel compelled to publicly disclose this.
 Also, I would like to call software developers : "Guys !
 Github is not your fucking dirty room" don't push sensitive data -- or bad code.
 This writeup is not about technical but education, about fixing mentality on how security concern is perceived."

 "The only other ppl i know of to find this and use for personal gain was SEA, but they never revealed their technique.
 Obvious my crew could take the almost $1/4mil for ourselves but Paypal transactions can be tracked and reversed easily.
 However if routed through enough accs quick enough you could cashout most of it.
 Personally i love the chaos, its like Google's Project Zero droping 0day CVE's when vendors are dragging feet on viable patches.
-Security becomes stagnent when the bold do not act."
+Security becomes stagnant when the bold do not act."

 Whitehat Conclusion: **please DO NOT ROB innocent ppl** (imagine It could be your *grandma*).